-A typical concern when modeling crowd evacuation is that in real life people can take part in various activities that do not immediately get them to the exit \cite{gwynne2016}.
-While these behavioral deviations could be implemented in the social force model framework, we assume them to be small compared to the deterministic part of a moving crowd that is controlled by guides, and to be approximated with the Gaussian random force term.
+In a real-life evacuation, people can participate in various activities that do not immediately get them to the exit, which is a typical concern in evacuation modeling \citep{gwynne2016}.
+While these behavioral deviations could be implemented in the social force model framework, we assume them to be small compared to the deterministic part of a moving crowd controlled by guides and approximated with the Gaussian random force term.
 This approach does not suffice if a larger part of the crowd behaves differently.
-Instead the different crowd flow traffic patterns could be modeled by changing some of the input parameters.
+Instead, the different crowd flow traffic patterns could be modeled by changing some of the input parameters.

-To deal with the uncertainty of the input parameters, robust optimization \cite{robustsurvey} or stochastic programming \cite{birge1982} can be used.
-In robust optimization, the input parameters are defined to belong to an uncertainty set, but no probabilities are assigned to them.
+Robust optimization \citep{robustsurvey} or stochastic programming \citep{birge1982} can be used to deal with the uncertainty of the input parameters.
+In robust optimization, the input parameters are defined to belong to an uncertainty set, but no probabilities are assigned.
 Typically, a solution that optimizes the worst-case scenario is solved.
-This is practical when probabilities cannot be assigned to different scenarios.
-But, it might result in an overly conservative evacuation plan.
-On the other hand, in stochastic programming, different realizations of the input parameters are modeled as probabilistic scenarios.
+However, this approach might result in an overly conservative evacuation plan.
+On the other hand, in stochastic programming, different input parameters' realizations are modeled as probabilistic scenarios.
 The scenario probabilities in passenger terminals could be obtained from passenger data or security cameras.
-Typically, the mean of the objective function is optimized, which in our case is the mean of the evacuation time over the scenarios.
-This is appropriate when the optimal evacuation plan works well across all scenarios.
-The slowest scenarios can be accounted for by minimizing a risk measure like the conditional value-at-risk (${\textrm{CVaR}}_{\alpha}$).
-It gives the conditional mean evacuation time for the $1-\alpha$ percentage of the slowest scenarios \cite{valueatrisk}.
-Note that in the special case that the worst-case scenario probability equals or exceeds $1-\alpha$, the worst-case scenario equals $\mathrm{CVaR}_{\alpha}$.
+Typically, the mean of the objective function is optimized, which is the mean of the evacuation time over the scenarios.
+This approach is appropriate when the optimal evacuation plan works well across all scenarios.
+The slowest scenarios can be accounted for by minimizing a risk measure like the conditional value-at-risk (${\textrm{CVaR}}_{\alpha}$) evacuation time.
+It gives the conditional mean evacuation time for the $1-\alpha$ percentage of the slowest scenarios \citep{valueatrisk}.
+Note that in the special case that the worst-case scenario probability equals or exceeds $1-\alpha$, the worst-case scenario's evacuation time equals $\mathrm{CVaR}_{\alpha}$ evacuation time.
 This will be the situation in the toy example of our paper.